arvyandwi/api-web-cucumber/README.md

 ﻿# README

 ## API & Web Automation Using Cucumber
-API & Web Automation using Selenium Cucumber.
+API & Web UI Automation using Selenium Cucumber.

 ## Introduction
-The purpose of this project is to demonstrate API & Web Automation using Selenium Cucumber.
+The purpose of this project is to demonstrate API & Web UI Automation using Selenium Cucumber.

 ## Installation
 For installations, here are the steps: